LK64076007A/LK64076007A.github.io/_posts/2015-11-04-forcing-pinch-to-zoom.md

 <code>javascript:document.querySelector('meta%5Bname=viewport%5D').setAttribute('content','width=device-width,initial-scale=1.0,maximum-scale=10.0,user-scalable=1');</code>

+I wish there was a way to do this with content blockers.

 [^151104173647]: I highlighted the `user-scalable=no`, but the `maxium-scale=1.0` would do the same thing.

 [^151104172527]: Such as disabling copy and paste.